 CATCH A LIVE PERFORMANCE.
-Lewisburg’s regional cultural center, Carnegie Hall, is now in its 38th year of presenting world-class arts programming.
-Beginning in June, grab a lawn chair or blanket, and settle in with a snack or picnic supper at one of the free outdoor Ivy Terrace concerts.
-This year's line-up features an eclectic mix of performers from, in and around West Virginia.
+Lewisburg’s regional cultural center, Carnegie Hall, is now in its 39th year of presenting world-class arts programming.
+Beginning in September, the Mainstage Series kicks-off.
+This year's line-up features an eclectic mix of performers from pop-rock to bluegrass and R&B.

 THERE'S NO BUSINESS LIKE SHOW BUSINESS.
 Downtown Lewisburg is also home to the acclaimed Greenbrier Valley Theatre, which has a fresh season of live theatre commencing every May.
 This year’s strong slate includes dramas, musicals and a magical Shakespearean mash-up, along with presentations of Metropolitan Opera Live in HD, transmitted via satellite from New York City.
 The theatre also hosts music events and partners with WV Writers Inc. to present Literary Teas and Community Poetry Readings.

-MUSIC AND MORE AT CROSS CREEK ON MAIN.
-This up-and-coming live entertainment venue in White Sulphur Springs hosts live music performances throughout the year and punches up the fun factor with occasional Brewery Bingo games.
-Also, check out the Cross Creek Creative Series — a hands-on art evening held at the adjacent Cross Creek Café in conjunction with the town’s monthly Third Thursdays celebration.
+MUSIC AND MORE AT BIG DRAFT BREWING.
+This live entertainment venue in White Sulphur Springs hosts live music performances throughout the year and punches up the fun factor with occasional Brewery Bingo games.
+Also, check out the Creative Series — a hands-on art evening held in conjunction with the town’s monthly Third Thursdays celebration.